 These standards were heavily criticized by the general public for having racist undertones.
 For example, the drug sentences between handling crack and powder cocaine were massively different.
 Possessing five grams of crack cocaine could land you in prison for five years.
 It would take 500 grams of powder cocaine to get the same sentence.
-Crack use had taken over the inner-cities targeting the poor and African American populous.
-Powder cocaine, on the other hand, was used more often by the Caucasian population since it was more expensive.
+Crack use had taken over the inner-cities, which were overwhelmingly African-American.
+Powder cocaine, on the other hand, was used more often by whites since it was more expensive.
 This led to the percentage of incarcerated African-Americans for non-violent drug offenses skyrocketing.

 Throughout George H.W.
 Bush’s administration in the late 80s and early 90s, President Bush sought to stop the influx of foreign drugs into the U.S. This led to some success throughout that time period due to the administration’s takedown of Panamanian ex-CIA officer Manuel Noriega, who went to prison on drug charges.

 Technically, the War on Drugs is still in place, but at a much tamer scale than it was in the early 1970s.
 But, by many calculations, the “War on Drugs” set in place by President Nixon is seen as a national failure.
 In an effort to reverse the negative effects of Nixon’s “war on drugs”, some states have begun to decriminalize drugs.
 But yet, mass incarceration is still a massive problem throughout the U.S. The number of Americans arrested for possession has tripled since the 1980s.
 Studies have shown that incarceration has little to no impact on substance misuse rates.
 If the war on drugs has succeeded on anything, it’s dividing us not only racially but economically as well.